Karishmawanchoo/Karishmawanchoo/README.md

 - 👋 Hi, I’m @Karishmawanchoo.
 I am a computer science student.
-- 👀 I’m interested in ... exploring new things.
+- 👀 I’m interested in ... exploring new things and polishing my skills.
 - 🌱 I’m currently learning ...
-C, C++, and Python
-- 💞️ I’m looking to collaborate on ...
+HTML, CSS ,and SQL.
 - 📫 How to reach me ...
 2022a1r082@mietjammu.in

 <!---